emilysteed/Importer-Template-Compare/Importer Template Compare/README.md

     Then, open up your terminal in VS Code.
 Type "git clone"; add the URL that you have just copied at the end of the statement.
 Press enter, and the cloned repository will appear.

     Before running the program, ensure that the Macros "nis_download", "country_download", "summary_output", "additions_deletions" are updated.
+Running with the current file paths will allow you to output using sample data that I've included in the GitHub folder.